ankostis/TeslaCrack/README.rst

             if key fully factored, attempts to unfactor it.
             If no <path> given, it decrypts recursively current folder. unfactor (1st form):
-           Try to reconstruct any key with known factors use the <prime-factor> given or from internal key-db.
            Attempts to reconstruct prv-keys from file on a best effort basis: if <prime-factor>s given, they choose which key to attack; otherwise, it reconstructs anyone of *BTC* or *AES* prv-key (in that order) with all primes known either